-DataNucleus : Version 4.0.0 was used, from SourceForge
+DataNucleus : Version 5.0 was used, from SourceForge but should work with later versions.

-Install JBoss AS 7
+JBossAS7 : Install JBoss AS 7

 Install JBoss AS 7 by unzipping the downloaded JBoss zip file in the wanted folder to be used as the JBoss home root folder (example: /local/jboss).
 From this point, the path where JBoss is unzipped will be referred to as \$JBOSS_HOME.